acse-2020/introduction/_sources/software/intro.md

 Docker is a containerization software that we will use to distribute some codes that do not natively run on Windows or Macs.
 It can be downloaded from [this page](https://docs.docker.com/docker-for-windows/install/).
 Follow the sign up and installation instructions above.
-If virtualization has been disabled in your computer's BIOS, you may need to [reenable it](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
+If virtualization has been disabled in your computer's BIOS, you may need to [re-enable it](https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html).
 This may require rebooting your computer.

 ## Git (on Windows)